taehk98/sports_day/README.md

 # FSY Project

-> **A fully accessible web application built with React, Express, and TailwindCSS.**
+> **A fully accessible mobile-optimized web application built with React, Express, and TailwindCSS.**

 This repository showcases a project aimed at making the web accessible for everyone.
 We've modified the code to ensure seamless user experiences for all.